Buchteln are sweet baked buns. This recipe is with a hazelnut filling and it's from Austria.

 - Before baking them, spread some molten butter on top of each Buchtel bun.
 Bake them for about 20 to 25 minutes or until they get some color at 350° Fahrenheit/180 Celcius.

 - When done baking; add powdered sugar on top while they are still warm and serve them straight away with the warm Vanilla Sauce.

 - 4 cups Milk

 - 1 Vanilla Bean

 - 5 Egg yolks

-- Add about 750 milliliter of the 1 liter milk into a pan, together with a slit open Vanilla bean.
+- Add about ¾ of the milk into a pan, together with a slit open Vanilla bean.
 Scrape out the Vanilla seeds with a spoon or knife and add it to the milk and vanilla bean in the pot.
-Heat the milk slowly up.
+Heatup the milk.

-- In a bowl mix the remaining 250 milliliter cold milk smooth with the Cornflour, Sugar and Egg yolks.
+- In a bowl mix the remaining milk smooth with the Cornflour, Sugar and Egg yolks.